Machinery & asset theft - will asset tracking provide the protection you need?

 Businesses of every size and stature are all aware of the ‘new normal’ that we are currently having to adapt to.
 However, what may have not yet crossed our mind is that, unfortunately, the criminal fraternity is also creating their own ‘new normal’.

 COVID19 forced us to change our habits, presenting a lucrative opportunity to criminals, who quickly seized it – leading to a 50% increase in theft of plant machinery and equipment in the UK.
+Here's how fleet managers and business owners can fight back using the latest technology.

 What does the data tell us?